adriansteffan/mastermindle-cogpsy/README.md

 After completing the setup, start the webapp with

 ```
-docker-compose up -d
+docker compose up -d
 ```

 and stop it with

 ```
-docker-compose down
+docker compose down
 ```

-The frontend and backend will be attached to 127.0.0.1:9940 and 127.0.0.1:9941, respectively (or other ports, depending on what you specified in the .env files).
+The frontend and backend will be attached to 127.0.0.1:9960 and 127.0.0.1:9961, respectively (or other ports, depending on what you specified in the .env files).
 Use Virtualhosts (Apache) or Server Blocks (Nginx) with reverse proxy to expose these to the outside.
 [This guide](https://gist.github.com/adriansteffan/48c9bda7237a8a7fcc5bb6987c8e1790) explains how to do this for our setup.

 ### Updating